Distributed Evolution Strategies with Multi-Level Learning for Large-Scale Black-Box Optimization: Large-Scale Numerical Experiments

 \section{Large-Scale Numerical Experiments}

 To study the benefits (and costs) of our proposed meta-framework (simply named as DLMCMA here), we conduct numerical experiments on a set of large-scale benchmarking functions with memory-expensive fitness evaluations, arguably reflecting many challenging data-driven optimization problems.
-To ensure repeatability and promote benchmarking \cite{WHITLEY1996245}, all involved experimental data and Python code are openly available at our companion website \url{https://github.com/Evolutionary-Intelligence/M-DES}.
+To ensure repeatability\footnote{ \href{https://github.com/Evolutionary-Intelligence/M-DES/blob/main/README.md\#step-by-step-instructions}{https://github.com/Evolutionary-Intelligence/M-DES/blob/main/README.md\#step-by-step-instructions}} and promote benchmarking \cite{WHITLEY1996245}, a set of involved experimental data and Python code are openly available at our companion website \url{https://github.com/Evolutionary-Intelligence/M-DES}.